mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_posts/2017-04-27-multiple-aws-profiles.md

 ## Don't have a default profile

-**Update(2020-10-31): In [Abusing the AWS SDK](https://blog.ryanjarv.sh/2020/10/17/abusing-the-aws-sdk.html) Ryan shows how it's possible for an attacker with access to your local subset to potentially steal secrets uploaded to the SSM parameter store.
-Whe you don't have a default profile set, the AWS CLI will try to ask a locally running meta-data server for credentials.
-The attacker can intercept this request and serve a set of credentials they control.
-It's a bit of en edge case, but if you want to get around it you have to set `AWS_EC2_METADATA_DISABLED=true` in your shell.**
+**Update(2020-10-31):** In [Abusing the AWS SDK](https://blog.ryanjarv.sh/2020/10/17/abusing-the-aws-sdk.html) Ryan shows how it's possible for an attacker with access to your local subset to potentially steal secrets uploaded to the SSM parameter store.
+When you don't have a default profile set, the AWS CLI will try to ask a locally running meta-data server for credentials.
+The attacker can run their own little meta-data server and serve a set of credentials they control.
+It's a bit of en edge case, but if you want to get around it you have to set `AWS_EC2_METADATA_DISABLED=true` in your shell.

 Don't set `AWS_PROFILE` or `AWS_DEFAULT_PROFILE` or any of the other environment variables in your shell's profile file (`~/.zshrc`, `~/.profile`,